-Washington adds more than 116,000 unemployment claims even as state reopens from coronavirus
+Washington adds more than 116,000 unemployment claims as state slowly reopens from coronavirus

 For the week ending May 9, the state received 116,210 initial claims for unemployment insurance, a 13.7% increase over the previous week, according to figures released Thursday morning by the U.S. Labor Department.
 Washington was among the few states reporting an increase in initial claims.
 The nation as a whole saw 2.98 million initial claims for the week ending May 9, a 6.1% decrease from the prior week, the Labor Department reported.

 The Washington state Employment Security Department will report its own jobless numbers at 10 a.m.
 Thursday.

-Typically, those numbers differ slightly from the Labor Department figures, but tend to track the same trend.
+Although those numbers often differ slightly from the Labor Department figures for the state, they tend to track the same trend–and they’re likely to indicate that the total number of workers who have filed for unemployment in Washington since March 7 is now well above 900,000.

+It’s also a clear indication of just how long it may take to reverse the damage to the state’s job market even as Washington and most other states move toward fewer coronavirus-related restrictions on some business activities.

 This is a developing story and will be updated.